tposney/midi-qol/README.md

   which will replace the items normal damage roll with your custom roll.

 **Damage bonus macros** are called after hits/misses/saves are adjudicated but BEFORE damage is applied, so you can specify extra damage if required, e.g. hunter's mark.
 The macro is not dependent on a particular item being rolled, but is called whenever damage is rolled by that character.
 The intention is to support effects that are based on the character's state, rather than being related to a specific item.
-You can do whatever processing you want there, so could create a condition on some of the targets, do extra damage to specifc creatues/types of creatures and so on.
+You can do whatever processing you want there, so could create a condition on some of the targets, do extra damage to specific creates/types of creatures and so on.
 Damage bonus macros can return an array of ``` [{damageRoll: string, flavor: string}]``` which will be added to the damage of the attack.
 The damage roll is a roll expression and flavor should be a damage type, e.g. fire.
 Damage returned via the damage bonus will NOT be increased for critical hits.

 Macro calls supply the following data
 ```